theg4sh/dycpu/README.md

 # DyCPU
-Control tool for IoT devices to manage online cpu in depends on system load.
+Control tool for IoT devices to manage online cpu in depends on system loading.
 ## Why?
 In short, less working temperature.<br/>
 E.g. Odroid XU4 have 8 cores and it using the cooler when temperature becomes to 68℃.<br/>
 In avg, it happends in ~1 min for a 10s.<br/>
-Using DyCPU allows to decrease that region to 57℃ and, as result of disabled cpu, reduce the power consumption.
+Using DyCPU allows to reduce upper bound to 57℃ and, as result of disabled cpu, reduce the power consumption.

 # Usage
 The tool required write access to <em>/sys/devices/system/cpu/cpuN/online</em>.<br/>